thefundamentalfan/thefundamentalfan.github.io/_posts/2015-10-27-Jayhawk-Basketball-Predictions.md

 ---
 layout: post
-title: On Jayhawk Basketball: Predictions
+title: On Jayhawk Basketball - Predictions
 ---
 By Spencer Norkey